benjycui/bisheng/README.md

 #### port: Number

-To set the port which will be used when start a local server.
+To set the port which will be used when we start a local server.

 #### root: String

-If the website will be deploy under a sub-directory of a domain(something like `http://benjycui.github.io/bisheng-theme-one/`), we must set it(such as `/bisheng-theme-one/`).
+If the website will be deployed under a sub-directory of a domain (something like `http://benjycui.github.io/bisheng-theme-one/`), we must set it (such as `/bisheng-theme-one/`).

 #### plugins: Array[String]